WorldNext - A Link Preview Script

 Using this link-previewing software, regular links display a summary of their destination when the user hovers over them.
 This script can be installed on your own website so that every user who visits your site can experience it; or you can install the browser extension, enabling the links on every site you visit to have a preview state just for you.
 And, if you put it on your own site, don't worry -- your users can easily turn it off for themselves any time they like without affecting the experience of other users.

 Here is a link to the Encyclopedia Britannica, and here is a link to an online Qur'an.
 Here is a link to the comparative religion site, the God Contention.
 If you want to know about Biblical, 6-day creationism, Answers in Genesis cannot be beat.
-To find out what Trump has done wrong, go to CNN.
-For news on what Trump has done right, take a look at Fox News.
+For the Democratic Party's media mouthpiece, go to CNN.
+For the Republican Party's media mouthpiece, take a look at Fox News.
 A site offering an excellent, encyclopedic Christian apologetics catalog is theologetics.org, and, of course, everyone seems to like Wikipedia.

 WorldNext - Link Preview is perfectly compatible with Faithlife's very popular Reftagger script.
 To demonstrate this, their script has been included on this page, and I've added these plain-text Bible references that Reftagger should automatically turn into links with hover popups, and WorldNext - Link Preview should then totally ignore these links.
 Some favorite Bible passages include John 3:16, Romans 8:28, and 1 Cor 13:1.